chaouielmehdi/innovate/README.md

 # Server
-## current task
+## current tasks
-There is no current task right now.
+- users authentication
+- users registration

 ## issues
-There is no current task right now.
+There is no issues right now.

 # Client
-## current task
+## current tasks
-There is no issues right now.
+- users components quick review

 ## issues
 There is no issues right now.